ThomasObenaus/writing/2019-01/Nomad Job Template/README.md

 }
 ```

-in the first job file and save it as `minimal_unhealthy.nomad`.
+in the first job file and save it as [minimal_unhealthy.nomad](https://gist.github.com/ThomasObenaus/d126921005691e9a79201e225fdc6bf1).
 With the deployment of this new version (`nomad run minimal_unhealthy.nomad`) you can see how the curl call stops returning messages.
 The reason for this is that fabio won't route any traffic to services that are unhealthy in the consul service catalog.
 This bad situation now will last forever since no one is here to stop or restart the faulty service.
 Here nomad offers restart and rescheduling features.
 [Building Resilient Infrastructure with Nomad: Restarting tasks](https://www.hashicorp.com/blog/resilient-infrastructure-with-nomad-restarting-tasks) gives a nice explanation how failed or unresponsive jobs can be automatically restarted or even rescheduled on other nodes.

 ### Restart failed/ unresponsive Jobs